raihahahan/singapore-places-names/README.md

 ### How it works
 Webscraper Python scripts built using the [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Python library pull data from https://en.wikipedia.org/wiki/List_of_places_in_Singapore in HTML format.
 The program then cleans up and converts this data into the chosen data structures (`list`, `dictByRegion`, `dictByRegionAndPlanning`).

 **Important:** The Wikipedia page may be updated which may cause the web-scraping scripts to not work properly. [wikiChanges.txt](https://github.com/raihahahan/singapore-places-names/blob/main/wikiChanges.txt) shows the latest time when the page was updated.
-A WikiPedia page listener will be created soon (see [roadmap](#roadmap)) to listen to changes to the page and update wikiChanges.txt accordingly.
+A WikiPedia page listener script `changes.py` is created to detect any changes to the page.
+If found, then it updates the text file and pushes the changes to the repository stated in the .env config (see Installation below).

 ### Built With